SWEG-2016EC-Batch/Tech_Titans_Sec-C/ETS1038_Mussie_Ferede/file_transfer.md

 Step 1: Start

-Step 2: Set flag to 0.
+Step 2: Set run time.

-Step 3: Do While answer is not '0' or flag is 1.
+Step 3: Do While answer is not '0'.

 Step 3.1: Display the file size unit options and prompt the user to choose one.